numfocus/gsoc/2017/proposals/le-hoang.md

 ## Development Experience

-Apart from my graduate study, I also join the big data lab.
-I help my professor to build the next generation computing engine for big data which run on top of Hadoop and Yarn.
-I am familiar with Scala, and Python.
-I use them every day for my works and study.
+Apart from my graduate study, I also join a big data lab.
+In our lab, we build the next generation computing engine for big data which run on top of Hadoop and Yarn.
+I use Scala and Python every day for my works and study.
 Besides, I also teach myself web development (react, ember,…), because I want to build a visualizing tool for my deep learning research or study.

 ## Other Experiences